tarantool/doc/doc/getting_started/using_docker.rst

 ..
 NOTE::

-    If your container terminates directly after starting, follow `this page <https://stackoverflow.com/questions/64178499/tarantool-does-not-start-due-to-disk-write-error>`_
+    If your container terminates immediately after starting, follow `this page <https://stackoverflow.com/questions/64178499/tarantool-does-not-start-due-to-disk-write-error>`_
     for a possible solution.